Spay and Neuter Surgey in Buffalo Grove

 - Reduced risk of prostate problems in males and uterine infections and mammary tumors in females.

-Helping Your Pet Community
+Helping The Pet Community in Buffalo Grove

 Beyond the benefits to your own pet, spay and neuter surgeries help the entire pet community, too.
 Many shelters are already at capacity with homeless pets.
 Sterilization reduces the number of unwanted litters who will likely be homeless, end up in shelters, or even face euthanasia.
 Spaying and neutering save lives and give current shelter pets a better chance at finding a home.